 and welcome to our German Word of the Day.
 This time we will have a thorough look at the meanings of the verb:

-Before we actually begin maybe you want to get a tea or a beer; whichever helps you concentrate is fine, as this time it is … grammar-time… can’t dodge this. (he who tells me in which post I used the same joke will win an day on my unicorn ranch).
+Before we actually begin maybe you want to get a tea or a beer; whichever helps you concentrate is fine, as this time it is … grammar-time.
+Case-time to be specific.

 - The writer presents his new book.

 - Der Schriftsteller stellt sein neues Buch vor.